 Assuming you have the basics for a coffee shop/cafe space (coffee making and espresso machines, staff, an accounting system, etc.), there are just a few extra tweaks you’ll need to make for an internet cafe.

-Tech equipment
+Tech Equipment

-The first and most obvious difference between a run-of-the-mill coffee shop and an internet cafe is, of course, the computers and the internet offered!
-You’ll need to decide how many and what type of computers you want in your internet cafe.
+You’ll need to decide how many and what type of computers you want in your Internet cafe.
 Do you want the “internet” to be secondary to the cafe?
 In this case, you’ll only need maybe one or two computers for customers to be able to use while having a meal or coffee break at the cafe.

-But if you want people to be mainly using the “internet” piece of the cafe, you’ll need as many computers as you want customers using them.
-It could be as few as five or as many as twenty.
 The other aspect that factors into this is a network computer for control purposes which the main internet connection runs through, as well as network hardware and virus software.
 I won’t go into the nitty-gritty tech details here, but those are the basics.

-Enticing furniture
+Enticing Furniture

 As mentioned before, comfortable and stylish furniture can be a “premium” customers pay extra for.
 However, this doesn’t have to be the case.
-You can have basic tables, chairs, and stools and still have a nice cafe with affordable amenities.
-The key is a comfort.

-People won’t want to spend a lot of time using computers and the internet if the set up isn’t comfortable.
+People won’t want to spend a lot of time using computers and the internet if the setup isn’t comfortable.
 You’ll need ample space for the computer equipment and chairs that aren’t too hard on the body for long bouts of sitting.
-A mix of desk-like setups with computers and inviting cafe chairs for chatting having a snack are often the best mix.

-Extra staff
+Extra Staff

 What you might not think of, though, is how adding the extra computer and internet component might affect your staffing.
 Think about it: if your network crashes or one of the computers isn’t working you don’t want to have to wait possibly days for tech support to come in.
-It would be good to have one staff member at least partially dedicated to the “tech” side of your cafe.
-This is where the idea of essentially running two businesses – a coffee shop and a computer establishment – comes into play.

-Depending on how large of an operation you’ll have, it may not be necessary to hire a full-time staff member for this.
-Perhaps a local “computer guy” is looking for a second, part-time job, or perhaps one of your baristas is studying computer science.
 Whatever route you take, make sure someone on hand will be able to address at least some tech issues that will inevitably arise.
 Additionally, if you plan to offer additional services, such as seminars on computer topics or in-house tech support, you’ll need to hire accordingly.

 System

-Just like you will have a system for the coffee shop side of your internet cafe, you’ll need a system for the computer end as well.
 Who will be in charge of wiping the data every day (an essential to keep the computers running smoothly) and powering down the machines at close?
 How often will you run virus checks and software updates?
-How often will you replace machines and software?
-All important to address in your business plan.

 What Should I Charge for Services?

-This really varies on the following variables:
+This varies on the following variables:

 How do you plan to charge customers?